 It’s One Room Challenge time again!
 The One Room Challenge is a bi-annual design event, hosted by Calling It Home.
 Over the course of six weeks, design bloggers work on transforming a space, posting weekly updates.
 I’m planning a boho girls bedroom makeover for my daughter.

 If you’d like to skip to any of my other posts for this round of the challenge, here are those links:

 Boho Bedroom Makeover Plans (Week 1)

 Befores & Details on the Plan (Week 2)

 Textiles & Furniture (Week 4)

-This is my third time joining in as a guest participant.
+This is my third time joining the ORC.
 Last autumn, I gave our master bedroom a neutral, layered makeover.
 It became my office too, with the addition of that glorious DIY live edge desk.

 Last Spring, I worked on the bedroom that both our kids were sharing at the time.
 I turned it into a bright and colourful space for them to sleep and play in.

 Since then, our daughter has moved out into her own room.
 A few little updates turned the shared room into a space just for our son.